Human Trafficking FAQs

 - Transnationality - smuggling is always transnational, whereas trafficking may not be.
 Trafficking can occur regardless of whether victims are taken to another state or moved within a state's borders.

-- Source of profits - in smuggling cases profits are derived from the transportation of facilitation of the illegal entry or stay of a person into another county, while in trafficking cases profits are derived from exploitation.
+- Source of profits - in smuggling cases profits are derived from the transportation of facilitation of the illegal entry or stay of a person in another country, while in trafficking cases profits are derived from exploitation.

 The distinctions between smuggling and trafficking are often very subtle and sometimes they overlap.
 Identifying whether a case is one of human trafficking or migrant smuggling and related crimes can be very difficult for a number of reasons: